wp-plugins/wp-photo-album-plus/readme.txt

 = Other changes =

-* Errors during upload caused by unwilling exif or iptc extraction are now suppressed when they are not fatal in standard mede (non-debug).
+* Errors during upload caused by unwilling exif or iptc extraction are now suppressed when they are not fatal in standard mode (non-debug).

 = 4.3.9 =